cjcodeproj/musicscan/doc/id3scan.rst

     If existing XML files are already in the output path, they will be overwritten.

 ``--flags``
-    If specified, additional XML comments will be embedded in the file containing hints about the data, such as whether a song has a featured guest artist, or if a track is just filler material from the source CD.
+    By default, additional XML comments will be embedded in the file containing context hints about the data, such as whether a song has a featured guest artist, or if a track is just filler material from the source CD.